RInvestments/sun-dance/config/README.md

     <verbosity>0</verbosity>

     <!-- Directory where the log files need to be put. (optional)
-        if this is unspecified than store_dir is used.
+        if this is unspecified than store_dir is used, with file prefix as process[-1].type .
 This can only be set globally -->
     <log_dir>equities_db/test_db/</log_dir>
   </global>